Murali-group/Beeline/README.md

 The documentation is available at: [https://murali-group.github.io/Beeline/](https://murali-group.github.io/Beeline/).

 Quick setup:
+- Initial creation of the Singularity images requires Docker, subsequent runs do not.
 - To install docker on Ubuntu 18.04, follow the steps mentioned [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
 - Setup docker to run docker without sudo using ` sudo usermod -aG docker $USER`, if you haven't already.
 See more details [here](https://askubuntu.com/questions/477551/how-can-i-use-docker-without-sudo)
-- To create the docker containers for each of the algorithms run `. initialize.sh` (this step will take a while)
+- To create the Singularity containers for each of the algorithms run `. initialize.sh` (this step will take a while).
+It first creates a Docker container, then converts it to a Singularity SIF image.
 - We recommend using [Anaconda](https://www.anaconda.com/) for Python.
 Run the `. setupAnacondaVENV.sh` command to automatically create an Anaconda virtual environment named BEELINE from requirements.txt and install necessary libraries required to run BEELINE.
-Alternatively, you can create virtual environment for python using vnev from requirements.txt as detailed [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 We provided an example dataset under inputs/example/GSD/ and a corresponding configuration file necessary for running GRN inference using 12 methods described in BEELINE.
 - To compute proposed reconstructions on the example dataset, run `python BLRunner.py --config config-files/config.yaml`